 Climate: Community convening on an environmental equity solution, consultant to develop a grant proposal, data collection for environmental challenges, citizen science projects.

-If you have questions about your organization’s eligibility or project eligibility, please contact Indianapolis Foundation Senior Community Leadership Officer Jamie Valentine.
+If you have questions about your organization’s eligibility or project eligibility, please follow the inquiry process below.

 General Grant Information

-- Open application process, although it is recommended that you speak with a member of the Governing Committee prior to submitting an application.
+- Open application process, although it is recommended that you follow the inquiry process below.

 - Award range from $5,000 -$100,000.